Reviews

 Autosabotaje Hastiado cassette

 Temuco won’t stop delivering good punk bands.
 On this occasion, we have a release from Junko Records presenting this anti-system power trio that transmits a classic version of hardcore punk with traces of street punk—it seems to be their 2020 EP and 2022 demo reissued here in a new recording.
-Favorite track: “Falsa Creencia,” with a mid-paced Satanic punk feel, and “Consecuencia” for a critical introspective view into their own punk scene.
+Favorite track: “Falsa Creencia,” with a mid-paced satanic punk feel, and “Consecuencia” for a critical introspective view into their own punk scene.
 Filled with raw energy and very well-executed, holding the essence of Chilean punk’s youngster resistance.
 Very much recommended.

 Bad Nasty Chaos is Order LP